 14.7 If you agree to pay by direct debit and then cancel your direct debit, we can end your contract early.
 If this happens, we have to move you onto the cheapest variable plan under Ofgem’s rules.

 14.8 If you’re switching away from us for any reason and you have a prepayment meter, we can object to the switch if you owe us money, unless your new supplier agrees to take on the debt or you pay us within 30 working days of receiving notice that we’ve blocked your switch.
 If you’re paying by any method other than via a prepayment meter, we can block a switch for any amount of debt.

 14.9 If you have outstanding debt and you request to switch to a new provider, we may tell you we’re objecting to the switch request.
 If you clear this debt within 30 working days, we’ll keep your charges the same and allow the switch to happen.

-14.10 This section 14 will survive termination of your contract.
+14.10 The arrangements contained in Section 14 will survive after the termination of your contract.

 15. Changes to your contract

 15.1 We can change your contract at any time.